rohit5126/linux-github-playbook/practice05.md

 “I will not immediately restart the service.
 First I will identify the root cause and check recent deployments, as most production issues are caused by recent changes.”

+---

+What I'd expect you to say in an interview

+"Before applying, I would first inspect the Terraform plan carefully and identify which attribute is forcing the EC2 instance replacement.
+Since this is production, I wouldn't immediately apply the change.
+I would verify whether the replacement is actually required and check the impact on the application.
+If replacement is unavoidable, I would plan a safe migration strategy, such as creating the replacement instance before destroying the existing one using create_before_destroy, provided the architecture and resource constraints allow it.
+I'd also make sure the application data is not tied to the instance and that backups, health checks and rollback procedures are in place.
+For a production workload, I would review the plan and change through the normal approval process before applying it."

+Extra point

+If the application is stateful or the EC2 instance contains important data, create_before_destroy doesn't magically migrate that data.

+This is why a mature DevOps answer considers:

+Terraform change → impact → state/data → availability → backup → rollout → rollback

+rather than just:

+Terraform wants replacement → add lifecycle → apply.